taabata/ComfyCanvas/README.md

 **Start Routine:** start a saved routine after selecting it from the dropdown list.

-# Other Github repos to clone (workflows include nodes from these):
+# Other GitHub repos to clone (workflows include nodes from these):

 https://github.com/taabata/LCM_Inpaint_Outpaint_Comfy.git